preactjs/preact-www/content/en/guide/v10/getting-started.md

 }
 ```

-> [babeljs](https://babeljs.io/) has one of the best documentation out there.
+> [babeljs](https://babeljs.io/) has some of the best documentation out there.
 We highly recommend checking it out for questions surrounding babel and how to set it up.

 ### Aliasing React to Preact